 In \cite{Bart88} Bartnik constructs an interesting example of an inextendible spacetime satisfying the strong energy condition, with compact Cauchy surfaces, which does not contain any CMC Cauchy surfaces.
 His example is neither future timelike geodesically complete nor past timelike geodesically complete.
-This suggests considering spacetimes that are future timelike geodesically complete in at least one direction.
+This suggests considering spacetimes that are timelike geodesically complete in at least one direction.
 In \cite{GalLing}, we proved the following.

-\begin{thm} Let $(M,g)$ be a spacetime with compact Cauchy surfaces.
+\begin{theorem} Let $(M,g)$ be a spacetime with compact Cauchy surfaces.
 Suppose $(M,g)$ is future timelike geodesically complete and has everywhere nonpositive timelike sectional curvatures, i.e. $K \leq 0$ everywhere.
-Then $(M,g)$ contains a CMC Cauchy surface. \end{thm}
+Then $(M,g)$ contains a CMC Cauchy surface. \end{theorem}

 We make a few comments about the proof.
 The proof is basically an application of the following fundamental CMC existence result of Barnik \cite{Bart88}.